slapd−meta — metadirectory backend to slapd

 ldap backend is intended to proxy

-operations directed to a single server, the meta
+operations directed to a single server, the meta backend is mainly

 intended for proxying of multiple servers and possibly naming